This lesson introduces you to the various parts of the ArcGIS Velocity app and describes how they relate to each other.

 Note:

 If you encounter issues signing in, contact your ArcGIS Online administrator.
-You may need to be assigned an ArcGIS Online role with privileges to use ArcGIS Velocity.
+You may need to be assigned an ArcGIS Online role with privileges to use Velocity.

 Once you're signed in, the Velocity Home page appears.